rweather/uwpc/README.md

 Windows 3.0 port but it is in an unfinished state.
 I haven't checked 2.03 in yet.

-The original MS-DOS code was designed to be built with Turbo C++.
+The original MS-DOS code was designed to be built with Turbo C++ and Turbo Assembler.
 I switched to Borland C++ for the later Windows version.
 You will need that or something similar if you want to build it.
-I was able to successfully build the MS-DOS version with [DOSBox](https://www.dosbox.com/) after installing Turbo C++ 1.01 into the DOSBox environment.
+I was able to successfully build the MS-DOS version with [DOSBox](https://www.dosbox.com/) after installing Turbo C++ 1.01 and Turbo Assembler 4.0 into the DOSBox environment.

 John Bruner's original server code was designed to be built on mid-1980's BSD 4.3 systems and is written in K&R C.  It would need a lot of work to